EDXFund/EdxToken/README.md

   * 2 basestone Invest info   (all invested, locked)
   * 3 pe Invest info   (all invested, locked)
   * 4 team Invest info   (all invested, locked)

+## 	grantRole(address account,uint8 mtype,uint256 amount)

+  * use grantRole to set authorize
+  * param:

+    1.account: which account to author

+    2.mtype:

+    * 2 as basestone
+    * 3 as pe Invest
+    * 4 as team Invest info
+    * others clear account's rights

+    3.amount
+    how many tokens can be used